When looking for a delicious and quick dessert this Holiday season, these chocolate pecan caramel bars are the perfect fix.

-The buttery shortbread crust is completely vegan and gluten free, and during a taste test with regular homemade shortbread, our youngest (and pickiest) family member declared the vegan version winner.
-You can also use this shortbread recipe to make regular cut-out cookies during the holidays – we did last year and dipped them in dark chocolate & crushed peppermint…yum!
+The buttery shortbread crust is completely vegan and gluten free.
+During a taste test with regular homemade shortbread, our youngest (and pickiest) family member declared the vegan version winner.
+You can also use this shortbread recipe to make regular cut-out cookies during the holidays.
+We actually did last year and dipped them in dark chocolate & crushed peppermint…yum!

 A buttery shortbread crust + pecan caramel filling + dark chocolate = dessert heaven!

 - 3/4 cup coconut oil (solid, but softened)